 Magdalena studied Physics at the University of Würzburg and graduated as “Dimplom-Physikerin” in 2011.
 She then worked as a scientist in the ultrafast laser industry before joining the Townsend group in 2013 as a PhD student, working on generating short VUV pulses for Interrogating Non-adiabatic Molecular Dynamics using Ultrafast Nonlinear Optics.
 Magdalena obtained her PhD in June 2017 and now works for laser company Toptica back in Germany.

 Marco was an integral part of the fs-VUV project.
 He got his PhD at LENS (Laboratory of non-linear spectroscopy) in Florence in 2009.
 After that he worked in the group of Prof. Neil Hunt (then at Strathclyde University), performing 2DIR spectroscopy experiments, and in industry for a few years before joining the Townsend group as a postdoc at the end of 2013.
 Marco left the group in August 2015 and now works for ST microelectronics in Edinburgh.

 Dr James Thompson

-James obtained a M. Sci. in Chemistry from the University of Nottingham before coming to Heriot-Watt to study the Time-resolved photoelectron Imaging of Model Biochromophores.
-James obtained his PhD in April 2015 before undertaking a short postdoc position with Prof. Eleanor Campbell at the University of Edinburgh.
+James obtained an MSci degree in Chemistry from the University of Nottingham before coming to Heriot-Watt to study the Time-resolved photoelectron Imaging of Model Biochromophores.
+He obtained his PhD in April 2015 before undertaking a short postdoc position with Prof. Eleanor Campbell at the University of Edinburgh.
 He then went on to a research associate position with Prof. Arthur Suits at Columbia University, Missouri before returning to the University of Nottingham in 2019 to start a postdoc with Prof. Katharine Reid.
-He is currently working as a staff scientist at the Rutherford-Appleton Laboratory.
+James is currently working as a staff scientist at the Rutherford-Appleton Laboratory.

 Dr Ruth Livingstone